DeepakGhengat/psavvy/README.md

 ** OS Support:
 **
-Only Linux for Now(But if you are really a hacker you can modify psavvy.py file for your operating system).
+Only Linux Distribution Except the ARCH LINUX for Now(But if you are really a hacker you can modify psavvy.py file for your operating system).

 If you are facing any problem, please mention them in issues section.